csimpson62003/CPSC_495/README.md

-# Image Inpainting with Diffusion Models
+# Image Inpainting with Diffusion Models 🖌️

-A PyTorch implementation of an image inpainting model using denoising diffusion probabilistic models (DDPM).
-The model learns to fill in missing or masked regions of images by training on the CelebA face dataset.
+A PyTorch implementation of a general-purpose image inpainting model using denoising diffusion probabilistic models (DDPM).
+The model learns to fill in missing or masked regions of any type of image by training on the diverse CIFAR-10 dataset.

 ## Quick Start for Google Colab